 The Board met four times regularly during the year.
-At the meetings the directors discussed and formulated overall strategies for the Group, monitored financial performance and discussed the interim and annual results, as well as other significant matters.
+At the meetings the directors discussed and formulated overall strategies for the Group, monitored financial performance and discussed respectively the quarterly, interim and annual results, as well as other significant matters.
 Daily operational matters are delegated to the management.